Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Connections with compositions

 \begin{lemma} If the metatile-generating digraph for a tiling contains a common node and more than one inner cycle then there exist distinct metatiles of the same length. \end{lemma} \begin{proof} Suppose the digraph contains inner cycles $I_1$ and $I_2$.
 If the sequence of nodes and arcs to create one metatile involves executing $I_1$ followed by $I_2$ then a distinct metatile of the same length can be generated by swapping the order in which the inner cycles are traversed. \end{proof}

-Four classes of $\Qset$ whose associated digraphs possess common nodes have been investigated (Theorems 5--8 in \cite{All-Comb}).
-One of these classes (Theorem~8 in \cite{All-Comb}) always has at least two inner cycles; the simplest member of this class is $\Qset=\{1,4\}$ (see Fig.~\ref{f:dg14}).
-Another class (Theorem~7 in \cite{All-Comb}) has just one inner cycle but always has the metatiles $C_{[q+1]}C_{[l]}^2$ and $C_{[q+1]}S^{a-1}C_{[2l]}S$, where $a=\abs{\Nset_q-\Qset}$, which are of the same length (see Fig.~5 in \cite{All-Comb}).
-The metatile-generating digraph of one of the remaining classes has $a$ inner cycles (Theorem~5 in \cite{All-Comb}).
+Four classes of $\Qset$ whose associated digraphs possess common nodes have been investigated \cite[Theorems 5--8]{All-Comb}.
+One of these classes (Theorem~8 in All24) always has at least two inner cycles; the simplest member of this class is $\Qset=\{1,4\}$ (see Fig.~\ref{f:dg14}).
+Another class (Theorem~7 in All24) has just one inner cycle but always has the metatiles $C_{[q+1]}C_{[l]}^2$ and $C_{[q+1]}S^{a-1}C_{[2l]}S$, where $a=\abs{\Nset_q\setminus\Qset}$, which are of the same length (see Fig.~5 in All24).
+The metatile-generating digraph of one of the remaining classes has $a$ inner cycles (Theorem~5 in All24).
 The $a=1$ case leads to the following result.

 \begin{theorem} If $\Qset=\{1,\ldots,p-1,p+1,\ldots,q\}$, where $2p>q$, then $S^\Qset_n$ is the number of compositions of $n+q$ into parts 1 and $q+1+jp$ for $j=0,1,2,\ldots$. \end{theorem}